ptruman/diab/README.md

 DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT) and DNSCrypt have been created to allow encryption of DNS queries so that requests can be encrypted - so only your device(s) and your DNS server of choice know what you requested, until an actual connection is initiated.
 Traffic inspection can still show IP addresses, although with the declining IPv4 address space and prevalance of virtual hosting, IP addresses are not a guarantee of which sites may be connected to - but SNI can still reveal which site was requested.

+Additionally, EDNS can reveal the IP of an originating machine, even to intermediate DNS servers.

-DNS encryption combined with ESNI makes things a bit better, and *diab* is here to assist with the former....
+DNS encryption combined with ESNI makes things a bit better, and *diab* is here to assist with the rest....

 ## The use case